Michael Whiticker : Represented Artist

 Between 1994 and 1998, Whiticker was active as a lecturer in composition, firstly at the University of Western Sydney and subsequently at James Cook University.

-Today Whiticker lives in Townsville, North Queensland, and works as a freelance composer, music technologist, improviser, workshop facilitator and arts event manager.
+From 1997 he lived in Townsville, North Queensland, but in 2010 began to spend more time on the Sunshine Coast and in Brisbane.
+He works as a freelance composer, music technologist, improviser, workshop facilitator and arts event manager.
 He directs his own studio, the Sound Space, which offers a range of arts workshops and professional recording facilities to the local community.
 In 2001 he held a position as Director of Aspirations / Inspirations, a Centenary of Federation project, and the following year was appointed Event Manager and Director of the 2002 Thuringowa River Festival.
+In 2005 he was appointed Executive Officer and then Artistic and Production Director of the Music Centre North Queensland, a position from which he resigned in 2010 to spend more time in South-East Queensland.

 Selected Commissions